Yannick Loemba

-Yannick Loemba (born 21 April 1990) is a Congolese footballer, who currently plays for RFC Liège in the Belgian National Division 1.
+Yannick Loemba (born 21 April 1990) is a Congolese footballer who plays for Union Namur in the Belgian Division 1.

 Club career

 Loemba signed a two-year contract with Dundee United in July 2018.
 Having made ten appearances in the early part of the 2018-19 season, he rarely featured after Robbie Neilson replaced Csaba László as manager and was released by the club in July 2019.

 International career

 Loemba was born in the Republic of the Congo, and moved to Belgium when he was eight years old.
 He appeared for the Congo U23s for a friendly against Morocco U23s.